-But in the final plenary session of the full Assembly, Russia again mounted strong attack on the resolution.
-The United States delegates had left the Assembly early in order to return home for Independence their celebrations, Dav and the Russians felt that, with the Amerigone, they cans would have enough support.
+But in the final plenary session of the full Assembly, Russia again mounted a strong attack on the resolution.
+The United States delegates had left the Assembly early in order to return home for their Independence Day celebrations, and the Russians felt that, with the Americans gone, they would have enough support.

-Again I spoke force-

-fully, this time before the full Assembly, and in great detail in support of Ukraine and historical truth.
+Again I spoke forcefully, this time before the full Assembly, and in great detail in support of Ukraine and historical truth.
 After a heated debate the Assembly passed the resolution, to the great pleasure of the Ukrainian delegation.